wstrother/ahp_twitch_bot_site/index.md

 ## Getting Started

 AHP Twitch Bot is implemented in Python and to run it locally on your computer you will need to have Python installed, but you don't need to know anything about programming in order to use it to enhance your streaming experience.

-The following files are all you need to get started.
+First, start by cloning the repository (or downloading as a zip and extracting it).
+Now the following files are all you need to edit to get started.

 ### **stream.py**